-The Waldenström Award (WA) is given by the IMS at each International Myeloma Workshop (IMW) starting in 1989.
-This award is given to outstanding researchers in recognition to their contributions to the myeloma field.
-The award is named for Professor Jan Waldenström, who was a pioneer in treating blood cancers.
+Named for Jan Waldenström, a pioneer in treating blood cancers, the Waldenström Lifetime Achievement Award has been given by the IMS at each International Myeloma Workshop since 1989.
+This award is given to outstanding researchers in recognition of their long term contributions to the myeloma field.

 The International Myeloma Society is a professional, scientific, and medical society established to bring together clinical and experimental scientists involved in the study of myeloma.
 The purpose of this society is to promote research, education, clinical studies (including diagnosis and treatment), workshops, conferences, and symposia on all aspects of multiple myeloma worldwide.
 The IMS is a membership organization comprised of basic research scientists, and clinical investigators in the field along with physicians and other healthcare practitioners.